gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 #### Function Argument Region

-A function argument region is a single *isolation region* associated with a callee's *region isolatable* arguments.
+A function argument region is a single *isolation region* associated with a callee's non-`Sendable` arguments.
 If a function's *region isolatable* arguments only consist of non-`Sendable` values, then it acts like a disconnected region and is not associated with a specific actor's isolation domain, but unlike a disconnected region can never be transferred.
 This is because statically one cannot know if the caller has transferred the *isolation region* to our callee or not.
 For instance, if our caller was in the same *isolation domain* as our callee, calling the callee would not result in a transfer meaning that it would be safe to use it later in the caller:

 ```swift
 @MainActor var g = NonSendable()